 - 1 Watch the teenagers in the video.
-How many teens lost something once? - 2 Do you often lose things?
+How many teens lost something once? - 2 Do you often lose things? - 3 Shelley and Ed are talking about a problem.
+What did Shelley lose?

 4 Complete the conversation with the phrases in the Useful language box.